-Another way a person places the accent mark on sin, rather than on the restorative efforts the sinning person needs, is by choosing anger as a response to someone’s sin.
+Another way a person places the accent mark on sin, rather than on the restorative efforts the sinning person needs, is by choosing anger as a response to someone’s mistakes.
 This reaction to another’s failure does not help, and, to be honest, it does not make sense.

 The person who chooses sinful anger as a response to someone’s sin is sabotaging the redemptive process of change.
-If this is happening, then it would be wise to explore what is going on in the heart of the sinfully angry responder (James 4:3).
+If this is happening, it would be wise to explore what is going on in the heart of the sinfully angry responder (James 4:3).

-You who are spiritual should restore him in a spirit of gentleness. – Galatians 6:1 (ESV)
+You who are spiritual should restore him in a spirit of gentleness. – Galatians 6:1

 Typically, it is when a family member’s sin is interfering with what the angry person wants.
 Their idol is being neglected, which is the cause of their anger (James 4:1-3).

-“What you’re doing is keeping me from getting my idol stroked, so I’m going to let you have it.”
+What you’re doing is keeping me from getting my idol stroked, so I’m going to let you have it.

-“I am better than you are and my criticalness is one of the ways I can remind you that I am better.”
+I am better than you are, and my criticalness is one of the ways that I can remind you how I am better than you are.

-- Anger is manipulation.
-It is a way to get the person to change so I can get what I want rather than helping the person to change because they need to be restored.
+Anger Is Manipulation – “It is a way to get the person to change so I can get what I want rather than helping the person change because they need restoration.”

 There could be a few reasons for this kind of critical, condemning spirit.
 Here are two of the more common ones: